 Wealth Transfer Strategies for Baby Boomers

 Baby boomers – an iconic slice of American history.
 Making up almost 20% of the United States population, baby boomers are reaching retirement age in large numbers.
 As they retire and eventually pass away, they stand to pass on more than a good name or a quirky family legend.
 In fact, baby boomers are expected to transfer up to $68 trillion in wealth to their heirs in the coming decades.
-In this article, we will explore some of wealth transfer strategies for baby boomers.
+In this article, we will explore some of the wealth transfer strategies for baby boomers.

 Securing Wealth Beyond the Next Generation